Vegan Green Lentil,White Cabbage & Onion Pie

 A plum jam breadcrumb pudding

 I am making efforts to use up some of my many supplies.
 So when I saw this recipe in Hugh Fearnley-Whittingstall’s Love Your Leftovers book, I thought I’d give it a try.
-Click the picture to get a bigger version of it that you can read.

 Ingredients I used

 I used some ancient home made plum jam instead of marmalade.
 From the original recipe, the cream in the pot was a bit short of 200ml and the jam wasn’t quite 300g.
 I didn’t want to faff about with spare egg whites, so I used 3 whole eggs.
 The breadcrumbs in the freezer weren’t enough either, so I got a couple of slices out of the freezer and chopped them up very small.
 The original adds a solitary teaspoon of Drambuie.
 I’m not quite sure that a teaspoon is worth adding.
 But in any event, I didn’t add any alcohol, although if I did, it would be more like a good splosh

 Would be worth trying oil in this too, instead of butter / margarine

 I’m explaining this to show that recipes are amenable to adaptation

 I cooked it in the oven.
 I didn’t use a Bain Marie as I have a fancy pants steam oven, I used one of the steam functions as I thought that would do much the same job.
 It did.
 The resultant pud was absolutely delicious!
 Utterly light, on the abstemious side of sweet and far far too moreish! 😋😋😋 Defininitely a keeper that one.
 Really pleased as it means I can use up lots of my store of jam.
 Hugh suggests using fruit compote in a different version and I can see how well that could work.
 You could use up all kinds of small quantities of fruit by making a compote with it.
 It’s blackberrying season now, and wouldn’t a blackberry and apple version be scrummy!